Managers Drive Employee Actions toward Aviation SMS

 - Interesting accident report you read about and how it was managed;

-- High numbers of incident rates of particular (and relevant) topic of your area of operations; or
+- High numbers of incident rates of the particular (and relevant) topic of your area of operations; or

 - Humorous safety events seen on social media, like LinkedIn or Facebook.

-And to really spice it up, the managers may discuss benefits of the SMS and how there are not only "safety" benefits, but also business benefits that will make the company more competitive in the marketplace by reducing losses, accidents and lost time injuries.
+And to really spice it up, the managers may discuss the benefits of the SMS and how there are not only "safety" benefits, but also business benefits that will make the company more competitive in the marketplace by reducing losses, accidents, and lost time injuries.

 Management has to beware of the unspoken messages and craft effective safety promotion messages.
 Safety teams can help craft a few "stories" to share for those unimaginative managers who don't have a story of their own.
 These stories are a good idea when you want to keep managers positive and "on message."

 SMS managers who fail to garner management support of the SMS will never have a successful SMS.
 Helping managers with their "SMS message" will also reduce resistance from upper-level managers.
 Help these managers help the SMS (and the safety team), and ultimately the accountable executive who is responsible for the performance of the SMS.